2022-08-16

 The UML logo, by Object Management Group®, Inc. from uml.org; Public Domain.

-This post is intended as support material for another post of mine; see michael.gr - The Deployable Design Document.
+This post is intended as support material for another post of mine; see michael.gr - Towards Authoritative Software Design.

 The Universal Modeling Language (UML) (Wikipedia) was intended to be a standard notation for expressing software designs, and to replace the multitude of ad-hoc notations that software architects have been using on various mediums such as whiteboard, paper, and general-purpose box-and-arrow diagram-drawing software.
 The idea was that by following a standard notation which prescribes a specific way of expressing each concept, every diagram would be readily and unambiguously understood by everyone.